Skip to content

 Bariatric Multivitamins

-Bariatric multivitamins provide a comprehensive range of vitamins and minerals in concentrations higher than over-the-counter multivitamins.
-They typically come in liquid or chewable form for easier absorption.
+Bariatric multivitamins provide a broad range of vitamins and minerals in higher concentrations than standard multivitamins.
+They are commonly available in liquid or chewable forms to support easier absorption.

 Vegan Liquid Iron formula